Magic and Hyperlambda structure

 - magic.data.common - Commonalities for data adapters in Magic

-- magic.library - A single NuGet package helper wrapping everything together
+- magic.library - A single project wrapping everything together

-- magic.deploy - How to deploy Magic to your VPS using Docker.
+- magic.deploy - Deploying Magic to your VPS using Docker

-- magic.clone - How to clone Magic and its entire codebase.
+- magic.clone - Cloning Magic and its entire codebase

-These are the plugins for Magic, typically implementing one or more slots each, whom in its combined results becomes the programming language called Hyperlambda.
+The following are the “plugins” projects for Magic and Hyperlambda, typically implementing one or more slots each, whom in its combined results becomes the programming language called Hyperlambda.
 These are the parts that allows you to interact with your database, apply authentication and authorization requirements for your endpoints, etc.

-- magic.lambda - Explains Hyperlambda as a DSL, and its keywords
+- magic.lambda - The Hyperlambda DSL, and its primary keywords

 - magic.lambda.math - Math operations from Hyperlambda

-- magic.lambda.http - Invoking HTTP REST endpoints from Hyperlambda
+- magic.lambda.http - Invoking HTTP endpoints from Hyperlambda

 - magic.lambda.mail - Sending and retrieving emails from Hyperlambda

-- magic.lambda.mime - Parsing email messages in Hyperlambda
+- magic.lambda.mime - Parsing MIME messages in Hyperlambda

-- magic.lambda.auth - Authentication and authorisation from Hyperlambda
+- magic.lambda.auth - Authentication and authorisation in Hyperlambda

-- magic.lambda.dates - Allows you to manipulate DateTime objects from Hyperlambda
+- magic.lambda.dates - Manipulating DateTime objects from Hyperlambda

-- magic.lambda.slots - Dynamically create your own slots/functions
+- magic.lambda.slots - Creating your own dynamic slots or functions

 - magic.lambda.mysql - Accessing your MySQL server from Hyperlambda